-In this entry, we will learn the basic functioning of serial ports in Arduino.
-Serial ports are the main way to communicate an Arduino board with a computer or with another microcontroller.
+In this post we will learn the basic operation of serial ports in Arduino.
+Serial ports are the main way to communicate an Arduino board with a computer* or with another microcontroller.

-Thanks to the serial port, we can, for example, move the mouse or simulate user typing on the keyboard, send emails with alerts, control a robot performing calculations on the computer, turn a device on or off from a web page via the Internet, or from a mobile application via Bluetooth.
+Thanks to the serial port we can, for example, move the mouse or simulate user keyboard input, send email alerts, control a robot by performing calculations on the computer, turn a device on or off from a web page via the Internet, or from a mobile app via Bluetooth.

-There are endless possibilities where the use of the serial port is required!
+There are endless possibilities that require the use of the serial port!

-Therefore, the serial port is a fundamental component of a large number of Arduino projects, and it is one of the basic elements we must learn to fully harness the potential of Arduino.
+Therefore, the serial port is a fundamental component of a large number of Arduino projects, and it is one of the basic elements we must learn to be able to unlock Arduino’s full potential.

-At the end of the entry, several example codes are attached, but first, it is advisable to briefly explain some theory about what a serial port is and some terms we will need to understand the functioning of the serial port correctly.
+At the end of the post I will provide several example codes, but first it is useful to briefly explain some theory about what a serial port is, and some terms we will need to correctly understand the operation of the serial port.

-You can check the rest of the tutorials about the serial port in Arduino, (receive numbers, texts, comma-separated arrays, bytes, and many more) in the category Arduino serial port
+You can check the rest of the tutorials on the Arduino serial port, (receiving numbers, texts, comma-separated arrays, bytes, and many more) in the Arduino serial port category.

 What is a serial port?

-A port is the generic name we use for interfaces, physical or virtual, that allow communication between two computers or devices.
+A port is the generic name we give to interfaces, physical or virtual, that allow communication between two computers or devices.

-A serial port sends information through a sequence of bits.
-For this, at least two connectors are needed to perform data communication, RX (reception) and TX (transmission) (however, there can be other conductors for voltage reference, clock synchronization, etc.).
+A serial port sends information via a sequence of bits.
+To do this, at least two connectors are needed for data communication, RX (reception) and TX (transmission) (however, there may be other conductors for voltage reference, clock synchronization, etc.).

-In contrast, a parallel port would send information through multiple channels simultaneously.
-For this, they require a higher number of communication conductors, which vary depending on the type of port (there is also the possibility of additional conductors besides the communication ones).
+In contrast, a parallel port would send information via multiple channels simultaneously.
+For this, they require a higher number of communication conductors, which vary depending on the type of port (similarly, there is the possibility of additional conductors besides the communication ones).

-However, as processors became faster, serial ports gradually displaced parallel ports in most applications.
+However, as processors became faster, serial ports progressively displaced parallel ports in most applications.

 A conventional computer has several serial ports.
-The most well-known are the popular USB (Universal Serial Port) and the now almost forgotten RS-232 (the one for old mice).
+The most well-known are the popular USB (Universal Serial Port) and the almost forgotten RS-232 (the one from old mice).

-However, within the scope of computing and automation, there are a large number of additional types of serial ports, such as RS-485, I2C, SPI, Serial ATA, PCI Express, Ethernet, or FireWire, among others.
+However, within the field of computing and automation there are a large number of additional types of serial ports, such as RS-485, I2C, SPI, Serial Ata, Pcie Express, Ethernet or FireWire, among others.

 Sometimes you will see serial ports referred to as UART.
-The UART (universally asynchronous receiver/transmitter) is a unit that certain processors incorporate, responsible for converting data into a sequence of bits and transmitting or receiving them at a specific speed.
+The UART (universally asynchronous receiver/transmitter) is a unit incorporated into certain processors, responsible for converting data into a sequence of bits and transmitting or receiving them at a certain speed.

 On the other hand, you may also hear the term TTL (transistor-transistor logic).
-This means that communication occurs through variations in the signal between 0V and Vcc (where Vcc is typically 3.3V or 5V).
+This means that communication is carried out by signal variations between 0V and Vcc (where Vcc is usually 3.3V or 5V).

-In contrast, other transmission systems use voltage variations from -Vcc to +Vcc (for example, typical RS-232 ports vary between -13V and 13V).
+In contrast, other transmission systems use voltage variations from -Vcc to +Vcc (for example, RS-232 ports typically vary between -13V to 13V).

-Before connecting two systems, we must verify that the employed voltages are compatible.
-If they are not, we will need a subsystem to adapt the signal levels, or we may damage one of the devices.
+Before connecting two systems we must check that the voltages used are compatible.
+If they are not, we will need a subsystem that adapts the signal levels, or we may damage one of the devices.

 Arduino and the serial port

 Practically all Arduino boards have at least one UART unit.
-The Arduino UNO and Mini Pro boards have a UART unit that operates at TTL level 0V / 5V, making them directly compatible with USB connection.
-Meanwhile, Arduino Mega and Arduino Due have 4 UART TTL 0V / 5V units.
+Arduino UNO and Mini Pro boards have one UART unit that operates at TTL level 0V / 5V, so they are directly compatible with USB connection.
+For their part, Arduino Mega and Arduino Due have 4 UART TTL 0V / 5V units.

-The serial ports are physically connected to different pins of the Arduino board.
-Logically, while we are using the serial ports, we cannot use the pins associated with the serial port in use as digital inputs or outputs.
+Serial ports are physically connected to different pins on the Arduino board.
+Logically, while using the serial ports we cannot use the pins associated with the serial port in use as digital inputs or outputs.

-Many models of Arduino boards have a USB or Micro USB connector connected to one of the serial ports, which simplifies the connection process with a computer.
-However, some boards, such as the Mini Pro, do not have this connector, so the only way to connect to them is directly through the corresponding pins.
+Many Arduino board models have a USB or Micro USB connector connected to one of the serial ports, which simplifies the connection process with a computer.
+However, some boards, such as the Mini Pro, do without this connector, so the only way to connect to them is directly through the corresponding pins.

-We should not get used to using the serial port if we really do not need to communicate with the computer.
-The libraries used for serial port use take up considerable space, and we should only use them if we really need them.
+We should not get used to using the serial port if we don’t really need to communicate with the computer.
+The libraries used for serial port use occupy a considerable size, and we should only use them if we really need them.
 Furthermore, it unnecessarily disables the associated digital pins.

-To connect via the serial port, it is only necessary to connect our Arduino board using the same port we use to program it.
-Next, we open the Arduino Standard IDE and click on “Serial Monitor” as shown in the image.
+To connect via serial port, you only need to connect our Arduino board using the same port we use to program it.
+Then open the Arduino Standard IDE and click on the “Serial Monitor” as shown in the image.

-The serial port monitor is a small utility integrated into the Standard IDE that allows us to easily send and receive information through the serial port.
-Its use is very simple and has two areas, one that displays the received data and another for sending them.
+The serial monitor is a small utility integrated into the Standard IDE that allows us to easily send and receive information through the serial port.
+Its use is very simple, and it has two areas, one that shows received data, and another to send it.
 These areas are shown in the following image.

-Despite its simplicity, this serial port monitor is sufficient for the examples in this entry and is very useful for quick tests or experiments.
+Despite its simplicity, this serial monitor is sufficient for the examples in this post, and is very useful for performing quick tests or experiments.

 Example codes

-In this first code, we will receive the value of a counter sent from the Arduino board.
+In this first code we are going to receive the value of a counter sent from the Arduino board.
 This value increments every second.
-We can see how values are received from the serial monitor.
+We can observe how the values are received from the serial monitor.

 int cont=0;